FreaxMATE/FreaxMATE.github.io/content/linux/setup-git/index.md

 ## SSH key

-Using SSH you do not have to enter your token or password everytime you push a commit to github.
+Using SSH you do not have to enter your token or password every time you push a commit to github.
 In seahorse click **+** then select *Secure Shell key*.
 Enter a brief description then click *Create and set up* and enter a passphrase.
 To get the public double click on the ssh key to get to the properties dialog.
 There is a Copy icon next to the *Public Key* label.
 After clicking it your public key is saved in your clipboard.